Canon 5D Mark III vs Leica T

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5D Mark III and T Typ 701 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Leica T Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Leica T?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.